-The following films are a collection of the best plots, most iconic monsters, and are generally considered kaiju classics.
+The following films are a collection of solid plots, iconic monsters, and are generally considered kaiju classics.
 These are in no real specific order and while every kaiju fan has their own tastes and favourites, this is my review and just my recommendation of where to get started.
 So without further adieu, here we go…..

-The first film on my list is perhaps one of the most iconic of all time and no doubt you have heard of it: KING KONG.
-This could be considered the classic that started it all and even though it was released in 1933, it holds up very well due to its timeless story and the spectacular special effects work done by Willis O’Brien.
-This film has it all: romance, adventure, a prehistoric island, and an iconic climax.
+The first film on my list is perhaps one of the most iconic films of all time and no doubt you have heard of it: KING KONG.
+This could be considered the classic that started it all and even though it was released in 1933, it holds up very well due to its timeless themes and the spectacular special effects work done by Willis O’Brien.
+This film has it all: romance, adventure, an uncharted prehistoric island, and an iconic climax.
 It has been copied, but never duplicated.

 Godzilla: King of the Monsters (Gojira)

-Gojira is the film that started the Godzilla franchise, which now spans more than 30 films, and Godzilla itself has become such an iconic monster that it has inspired other monster as well.
+Gojira is the film that started the Godzilla franchise, which now spans more than 30 films, and Godzilla himself has become such an iconic monster that he has inspired other monster films as well.
 A note of caution though, despite later films having more linear plot lines, Gojira is actual a complex film with an interesting story behind it let alone the actual plot of the film itself.
-If you are going to learn about kaiju, you are going to encounter the king of the monsters.
-His original outing has two cuts, Gojira, the original Japanese version, and the re-cut American version titled: Godzilla: King of the Monsters.
+It is worth understanding the back story behind the creation of the film to truly appreciate this entry.
+The original outing has two cuts, Gojira, the original (darker toned) Japanese version, and the re-cut American version titled: Godzilla: King of the Monsters.

 Gamora: The Invincible

 There are some film franchises that are created to compete.
 The DC to Godzilla’s Marvel is the monster Gamera.
-Gamera is a mix bag of awesome monster action and goofy antics throughout the full monster’s career, similar to Godzilla.
-However, monster’s first film, unlike Godzilla’s, has no undertone.
+Gamera films are a mix bag of awesome monster action and goofy antics throughout the monster’s Showa career, similar to that of Godzilla.
+However, the monster’s first film, unlike Godzilla’s, has no undertone.
 It is just a fun monster movie.
 As Gamera is considered one of the “Big Three” (Godzilla and Kong being the others) it is definitely worth seeing his original outing Gamera: The Invincible.

 The 7th Voyage of Sinbad

 Kaiju means “strange beast” and even if to you it means “giant monster”, The 7th Voyage of Sinbad is packed full of strange, wonderful, and giant creatures.
 Featuring some of the legendary Ray Harryhausen’s best work, this adventure film has everything you could want in a great popcorn flick.
-The film is also child friendly as villain and adventurer deaths are very Disney-esque.
-So crucially this film is acceptable to watch around younger audiences and serves as a great gateway film for children of kaiju loving parents.
+It is also child friendly as villain and adventurer deaths are very Disney-esque.
+So, crucially, this film is acceptable to watch around younger audiences and serves as a great gateway film for children of kaiju loving parents.

 Godzilla vs Destroyah